Hidradenitis suppurativa: reducing inflammation and healing skin through root cause resolution

 • Comprehensive gut health assessment for functional markers that influence inflammation, intestinal hyperpermeability

-• Environmental toxic burden that contributes to or drives inflammation e.g. heavy metal, biotoxin susceptibility, smoking, alcohol
+• Environmental toxic burden that contributes to or drives inflammation, e.g. heavy metal, biotoxin susceptibility, smoking, alcohol

-Follow investigation, a personalised, holistic hidradenitis suppurativa treatment plan will be formulated, and with the support of a health coach - an expert in behaviour change - patients will implement a plan that may include:
+Following investigation, a personalised, holistic hidradenitis suppurativa treatment plan will be formulated, and with the support of a health coach – an expert in behaviour change – patients will implement a plan that may include:

 • An anti-inflammatory diet

-• Enhancing organs and systems of detoxification eg lymphatic system, liver, gall-bladder, and digestive system
+• Enhancing organs and systems of detoxification, e.g. lymphatic system, liver, gall-bladder, and digestive system

-• A hormone balancing protocol
+• A hormone-balancing protocol

-• Stress management techniques like meditation or mindfulness (to manage stress that can be a secondary or tertiary factor)
+• Stress management techniques like breathwork, meditation or mindfulness (to manage stress that can be a secondary or tertiary factor)

 • Smoking cessation and alcohol reduction

-• Supplementation of nutrients that either directly or indirectly lower inflammation, improve resistance to infection, rebalance hormones, enhance wound healing time, modulate the immune system eg zinc, vitamin A, vitamin D and bioflavonoids
+• Supplementation of nutrients that either directly or indirectly lower inflammation, improve resistance to infection, rebalance hormones, enhance wound healing time, modulate the immune system, e.g. zinc, vitamin A, vitamin D and bioflavonoids

 • Targeted protocols to address other factors like metabolic health, digestive disorders, or toxin exposure